AAUW and Colleges/Universities: Glossary of Commonly Used Terms

 Student org/student organization

 A group of students at a college or university who want to form an official AAUW-affiliated group (formerly known as a student affiliate satellite).
-AAUW student organizations need not be located on an AAUW partner member
+AAUW student organizations need not be located on an AAUW member

 The branch or state officer